Blog Engagement

 Say, for instance, you want to make Slack your team's new direct messaging tool, but some of your employees just aren't that interested.
 They're less likely to use any of the channels you set up, and as Slack becomes a more central part of your daily routine, they're more likely to miss out on important conversations or bits of information.

-If you want to succeed at promoting innovation in the workplace, then it's important to keep employees in the loop.
-Your workers are more likely to be put off by new technology if you just dump it on them, so try to ease them into it.
-Highlight the benefits of using new tools, provide straight-forward tutorials, and make sure whatever technology you implement is accessible to even your less tech-savvy staff.
+If you want to succeed at promoting innovation at work, then it's important to keep employees in the loop.
+Your workers are more likely to be put off by new technology if you just dump it on them.
+So try to ease them into it.
+Highlight the benefits of using new tools. , provide straight-forward tutorials, and make sure whatever technology you implement is accessible to even your less tech-savvy staff.

 But remember that effective communication goes both ways, and it's important to listen to feedback if you want digital innovations to work out.
 It's worth trialling new tools with a reliable team before you go rolling it out across the whole company.
 After all, what seems like an amazing idea to you might only be a massive inconvenience to everyone else.